Navezjt/Fooocus/readme.md

 In the first time you launch the software, it will automatically download models:

 1. It will download [default models](#models) to the folder "Fooocus\models\checkpoints" given different presets.
 You can download them in advance if you do not want automatic download.
-2. Note that if you use inpaint, at the first time you inpaint an image, it will download [Fooocus's own inpaint control model from here](https://huggingface.co/lllyasviel/fooocus_inpaint/resolve/main/inpaint.fooocus.patch) as the file "Fooocus\models\inpaint\inpaint.fooocus.patch" (the size of this file is 1.28GB).
+2. Note that if you use inpaint, at the first time you inpaint an image, it will download [Fooocus's own inpaint control model from here](https://huggingface.co/lllyasviel/fooocus_inpaint/resolve/main/inpaint_v26.fooocus.patch) as the file "Fooocus\models\inpaint\inpaint_v26.fooocus.patch" (the size of this file is 1.28GB).

 After Fooocus 2.1.60, you will also have `run_anime.bat` and `run_realistic.bat`.
 They are different model presets (and requires different models, but thet will be automatically downloaded).
 [Check here for more details](https://github.com/lllyasviel/Fooocus/discussions/679).